ChapelR/harlowe-audio/docs/README.md

 A.newTrack('beep', 'audio/beep.mp3');
 </script>
 ```

+> [!DANGER]
+> In Harlowe v3.x, you should **always** define your tracks in your Story JavaScript, or your compiler's equivalent script section.

 The *sources* of your audio files are urls or paths to the audio resources.
 These can be relative paths or absolute paths, depending on your needs.